 - enthusiastic and a good fit with your brand

-- able to simplify your industry jargon into simpler language
+- able to simplify your industry jargon into understandable language

 What about your social media presence during the crisis?